ibm-blockchain-wsc/ImmersionWorkshop/docs/connect-part1.md

 Run `npm install`

 This will install the dependencies for the marbles application specified in the package.json file in the `/home/marbles` directory.
 This may take a few minutes.
-You will notice a bunch of `CXX(target)` in the output of this command because two of the packages (i.e., pkcs11js and grpc) needs to be compiled from source for s390x.
+You will notice a bunch of `CXX(target)` in the output of this command because two of the packages (i.e., pkcs11js and grpc) need to be compiled from source for s390x.
 This needs to happen since the binaries are not publicly available for this platform.
 When this command completes it will return your terminal to you.

 Now you can start the marbles application with `gulp marbles_tls`